Michigan Reckless Driving Attorney

 In Michigan, reckless driving is a serious offense that may be charged as a misdemeanor or a felony, depending upon the circumstances of the specific case.
 Generally defined, reckless driving is operating a motor vehicle in a public place with a willful or harmful disregard for the safety of others.
 Have you been accused of or arrested for reckless driving in Michigan?
 If so, a Michigan criminal defense attorney at Freedman Law Group may be able to help you.

-Our Michigan traffic ticket lawyer has been representing clients in Michigan since 1994 and has over 26 years of legal experience.
+Our Michigan traffic ticket lawyer has been representing clients in Michigan since 1994 and has 59 combined years of legal experience.
 Freedman Law Group offers a free consultation to allow you to discuss your case with a skilled Michigan reckless driving attorney.

 Reckless Driving Penalties in Michigan